JeremyPanData/JeremyPanData/README.md

 <h2> What I can do for you </h2>

-- Research data analysis with SPSS and R Programming
+- Research and statistical data analysis with SPSS and R Programming
 - Business data analytics
-- SPSS and R Programme Tutor
+- Tutor: SPSS and R Programme
-- Assignment help in SPSS and R Progamme
+- Assignment help/advice in SPSS and R Progamme

 <h2>Programmes I am familiar with</h2>
 - Python